Streptolysin: Group A Streptococcus infections

 Group A streptococcal infections are responsible for 517,000 deaths annually across the world.
-Not much is known about the exact mechanism of action of these infections however, once the infection is present within the cells it can cause devastating effects.
+Not much is known about the exact mechanism of action in natural infections however, once the infection is present within the cells it can cause devastating effects.
 When tested in human endometrium cells, 50% of the cells were killed within the first two hours as a result of processes stimulated by Streptolysin O and SpeB proteases.
 It has also been observed that both Steptolysin O and SpeB protease limit the innate immune response.